 - Open Firefox.

-- From the Firefox Menu (upper left), choose Web Developer > FireFTP -- Opens FireFTP in a new tab of the current window.
+- From the Firefox Menu bar, choose Tools > Web Developer > FireFTP to open FireFTP in a new tab.

 To setup an FTP connection

-- In the Main tab of the Account Manager dialog box, enter your specific account information:
+- In the Main tab of the Account Manager dialog box, enter your web account information:

 - Account Name: Can be anything - just identifies this connection

-- Password: your password (the one you set in your cPanel)
+- Password: your password (the one you previously set in your cPanel)

 - When you are finished, click OK.

-The instructions below show the steps required to upload the portfolio page and topten subfolders to the remote Web server.
+The instructions below show the steps required to upload the portfolio page and topten folder to the remote Web server.

-- Click Connect/Disconnect to connect to the Web server.
+- Click Connect (Disconnect) button to connect to the Web server.

 Commands issued by FireFTP are displayed in the bottom pane.
 If you’ve set up your connection properly, you will see the contents of the public_html folder on the remote Web server displayed in the right pane.

-- In the local computer pane, select your index.html (portfolio page) and topten folder.
+- In the local computer pane, select your index.html (portfolio page), image file, and topten folder.
 Hint!
 Press CTRL + click each file/folder you want to upload.

 - Click Disconnect to indicate you are finished.